bencalabrese/pickup_tix/README.md

 ## Minimum Viable Product

-PickupTix is a web application for event ticketing inspired by EventBrite and other ticketing apps.
+PickupTix is a web application for event ticketing inspired by EventBrite focused on a clean and engaging UI.
 It will at minimum satisfy the folowing criteria:

 - [ ] New user signup, login, and demo login
 - [ ] Bug-free navigation